foliveira/foliveira.github.io/README.md

 # This is the data for my blog

-It is automatically transformed by "Jekyll" into a static site whenever I push this repository to GitHub.
+It is automatically transformed by [Jekyll](https://github.com/jekyll/jekyll) into a static site whenever I push this repository to GitHub.

 Also it seems that the it's [![Build Status][travis-image]][travis-url]